losrobbos/file-upload-guide/README.md

 We will use the example of an Avatar upload.

 In this fullstack sample we will encode our images as base64 strings BEFORE uploading them to the API.
+So we will do the conversion in the frontend.

-This way we can do not need to send "multipart formdata" which simplifies the workflow in the frontend a lot.
+This way we do not need to send "multipart formdata" and just upload a JSON object as usual, which simplifies the workflow in the frontend a lot.

-Also in the backend we do not need to parse binary data this way anymore, we can simply forward the received base64 to our file cloud provider.
+Also in the backend we then do not need to parse binary data anymore.
+We can simply upload directly the received base64 string to our file cloud provider.

 ## Steps